 (The following text is a translation by Dr. Mahino Fatima of an excerpt from the Kabul Diaries, written by Maulana Ubaidullah Sindhi)

 Pashto follows Hindi in few of its rules.
-In Pashto there is an alphabet which is pronounced ‘SHIIN’ by some tribes and ‘KHE’ by the others.
+In Pashto there is an alphabet which is pronounced ‘SHIIN’ by some tribes and ‘KHE’ by others.
 This alphabet is also found in Hindi alphabetical order.

-(Author is a biologist with an interest in Muslim history, politics and culture)
+(The author is a biologist with an interest in Muslim history, politics and culture)